 Tip: Use a juicer at home for a more nutrient-dense and refined sugar-free fruit juice.

-While it does contain protein needed for strong bones, at seven teaspoons of sugar per 300 ml serving, a small glass of flavoured milk is both a high sugar and high-fat option.
+While it does contain protein needed for strong bones, at seven teaspoons of sugar per 300 ml serving, a small glass of flavoured milk is both the high sugar and high-fat option.

 If you think that’s bad, the flavoured milk on the market today are often sold at double that size or larger – often in 600 ml and 750 ml varieties.